Mwajiduddin/Real-world-example-of-SQL-data-analysis/README.md

 <h2 align="center">Number of apps in each genre:</h2>

-Based from the query results, Games, Entertainment, and Education are the genres with most number of apps.
+Based from the query results, Games, Entertainment, and Education are the most popular genres with most number of apps.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Real-world-example-of-SQL-data-analysis/blob/main/sql2.png" />